wesleycamargo/azure-docs.pt-br/articles/cognitive-services/Labs/Conversation-Learner/tutorials/14-cards-2.md

 ### <a name="open-the-demo"></a>Abrir a demonstração

-Na lista de aplicativos da interface do usuário da Web, clique no Tutorial-14-Cartões-2.
+Na lista de modelos da interface do usuário da Web, clique em Tutorial-14-Cards-2.

 ### <a name="the-card"></a>O cartão